decentraland/documentation/content/creator/sdk7/3d-essentials/colliders.md

 3D models can be assigned colliders on two different geometry levels:

-- `visible_meshes_collision_mask`: Refers to the visible geometry of the model.
+- `visibleMeshesCollisionMask`: Refers to the visible geometry of the model.
 By default this geometry has no colliders.
-- `invisible_meshes_collision_mask`: refers to the collider meshes, whose name end in `_collider`.
+- `invisibleMeshesCollisionMask`: refers to the collider meshes, whose name end in `_collider`.
 By default, this geometry is treated as a collider for both physics and pointer events.

-Any mesh embedded as part of a 3D model who's name ends in `_collider` is treated as part of the `invisible_meshes_collision_mask` layer, and interpreted as a collider by default.
+Any mesh embedded as part of a 3D model who's name ends in `_collider` is treated as part of the `invisibleMeshesCollisionMask` layer, and interpreted as a collider by default.

 Defining collider geometry as a separate invisible layer allows for much greater control and is a lot less demanding on the system than using the visible geometry, as the collision object is usually a lot simpler (with less vertices) than the original model.

 If a model doesn't have any collider geometry, and you want to make it affect the physics or the pointer events systems, you can either:

-- Assign collision layers directly to the visible geometry, via the `visible_meshes_collision_mask`.
+- Assign collision layers directly to the visible geometry, via the `visibleMeshesCollisionMask`.
   {{< hint warning >}}
   **📔 Note**: If the visible geometry of the object has many vertices, note that this may have more of a performance cost.
   {{< /hint >}}